vitorhugo13/CGRA-1/README.md

 * **Grade** :
 * **TODO**:
     * change the bird model (body, head, eyes, beak and wings) (dimensions: 2 units, wingspan: up to 3 units);
     * fix bird movement :
-        [ ] check if the bird is supposed to go back or just decrease its speed [ ] when the speedFactor is lower the oscilation has a bigger amplitude [X] the speedFactor does not change the current movement speed but only the increments [X] change the period of the up and down movement to 2 seconds
+        [ ] set a fixed period of oscilation of 1 second [ ] when the speedFactor is lower the oscilation has a bigger amplitude [X] the speedFactor does not change the current movement speed but only the increments [X] change the period of the up and down movement to 2 seconds